 Each Conference Committee (see Chapter Eight) brings to the Conference floor a report of its deliberations, which usually includes recommendations for consideration and voting.
 In addition, recommendations may come from the floor during discussion.
 Even if a Committee reports decisively on its solution to a problem, the Conference is not obligated to accept the report.
 It can refuse a Committee decision, and if it does, the matter is discussed and decided upon in general session.
+While in the majority of cases the Conference does accept a committee recommendation, in typical A.A. fashion, a Conference committee does not represent "authority."

-5 Advisory Action taken at the 2020 Conference
+15 Advisory Action taken at the 2020 Conference

 The Conference, through ample discussion, always strives for substantive unanimity.
 Before a vote is taken, plenty of time is allotted for full discussion, including questions about the background of a recommendation and the Committee's reasons for coming to its conclusions.
 To become an Advisory Action, a recommendation must be approved by "substantive unanimity" - defined as a two-thirds majority.
 A simple majority vote of the Conference shall be considered a suggestion to the General Service Board and to G.S.O.

 Discussion, both in general sessions and during Committee meetings, can at times be hot and heavy, but Conference members always strive to reach a group conscience and to make decisions in the best interests of the Fellowship.
 After the vote, the Conference chairperson calls for minority opinions - and occasionally, a well-reasoned minority opinion can result in another vote, reversing the first decision.
 Ideally, of course, that is the rare exception; any matter should be so thoroughly considered before a vote is taken that the Conference's original conclusion will stand.